And of all the different people,

 J. P. De Fonseka was one of the greatest English writers Ceylon ever produced.
 He has been compared with the the best of English essayists like Charles Lamb, E. V. Lucas, G. K. Chesterton and Hilaire Belloc and was a friend and great admirer of Gilbrt Keith Chesterton.
 In fact he was natured in the

-Michael de Fonseka, the earliest recorded ‘de Fonseka’ raised the most acute question ever asked by anyone from the Dutch Priest by the name of Baldaeus, who accompanied the Dutch expedition to Jaffna in 1658.
+Michael de Fonseka, the earliest recorded ‘de Fonseka’ raised the most acute question ever asked by anyone from the Dutch Priest and author by the name of Baldaeus, who accompanied the Dutch expedition to Jaffna in 1658.
 The answer to this is as perplexing as the question itself.
-Michael de Fonseka, the earliest known ‘de Fonseka’ led part of
+Michael de Fonseka, the earliest known ‘de Fonseka’ led

 Kalutaravedage Deepal Susantha de Fonseka was born at the turn of the century (1900) in Panadura.
 He was a grandson of the legendary Sri Chandrasekera of Panadura.
 His father Dr C. P. De Fonseka married Muthutantrige Leonora Fernando Sri Chandrasekara a daughter of Muthuthanthrige Simon Fernando Sri Chandrasekera, one of the largest purchasers of crown